Bruce Weber (basketball): Kansas State University

-The next two years for Kansas State under Weber were less successful.
-His third season at Kansas State ended with a 15–17 record (8–10 in Big 12 play), and the school did not advance to the NCAA Tournament for the first time since 2009.
+Weber's third season at Kansas State ended with a 15–17 record (8–10 in Big 12 play), and the school did not advance to the NCAA Tournament for the first time since 2009.
 The losing record was only the second for Weber in his first 17 seasons as a head coach.
 Following the season, Weber's squad saw the transfer and departure of six scholarship players, including Marcus Foster, Jevon Thomas, Nigel Johnson, Tre Harris and Malek Harris.
-Following the departure of numerous players from the prior season, the 2015–16 season was again difficult.
-The Wildcats finished 17–15, 5–13 in Big 12 play.
+The following season, Weber's Wildcats finished the 2015–16 season 17–15, 5–13 in Big 12 play.

-From that point, Weber successfully rebuilt the program.
 In 2016–17, the Wildcats returned to the NCAA tournament and finished with a 21–14 (8–10) record.
 In 2017–18, the team improved to 25–12 (10–8) and advanced to the Elite Eight of the 2018 NCAA tournament, including a 61–58 win over Kentucky in the Sweet Sixteen.
 The team received a #19 national ranking at season's end in the Coaches Poll.

 In 2018–19, the team tied with Texas Tech for its second regular-season Big 12 Conference title under Weber, with a 14–4 conference record.
 For the third consecutive season, Kansas State was invited to the NCAA tournament.
 After an upset first-round loss in the NCAA tournament, the team finished with a 25–9 record and a #18 national ranking in the AP Poll, and #19 ranking in the Coaches Poll.
 Two players from the team were named first-team all-conference: Dean Wade and Barry Brown Jr.

-Weber's final three teams saw little success, posting records of 11-21 in 2020, 9-20 in 2021, and 14-17 in 2022, and finishing 9th or 10th in the Big 12 all three years.

-The day after a loss to West Virginia in the preliminary round of the Big 12 tournament, Weber announced his resignation from Kansas State.
+After winning two conference titles and making five NCAA tournament appearances in his first seven seasons at KSU, Weber's final three teams posted losing records: 11–21 in 2020, 9–20 in 2021, and 14–17 in 2022.
+The day after a loss to West Virginia in the Big 12 tournament, Weber announced his resignation from Kansas State.

 Weber's tenure with Kansas State concluded with two conference co-championships and five NCAA Tournament appearances, including an appearance in the 2018 Elite Eight.
-He ranks third on K-State's all-time total wins list, behind only Jack Hartman and Tex Winter, and 11th in overall winning percentage.
+At the time of his resignation, he ranked third on K-State's all-time total wins list, behind only Jack Hartman and Tex Winter, and 11th in overall winning percentage.